RyanLHicks/nuclear_reactors_sql/README.md

   - Construction starts yearly:
     <img width="1400" height="700" alt="Q15_3" src="https://github.com/user-attachments/assets/849aab46-f9a1-4321-9ce1-e25f8f788ad6" />

+- Main Points
+1. The Netherlands has the shortest average construction time and longest average operational lifespan for nuclear reactors.
+2. 1984 and 1985 saw the highest grid connections for reactors worldwide.
+3. Nuclear reactors usually last around 32 years based on historical data.

 - Interpretation and Use:
-  - This section gives a lot of information about the timeline for nuclear reactors and may give some insights to the projection to build new ones.
+  - This section gives a lot of information about the timeline for nuclear reactors and may give some insights into the projection to build new ones.
 I provided a lot of information that can be exclusive to certain types of questions a nuclear reactor analyst may have for either the past, present or future.
-This also includes country specefic information regarding timelines.
-This section is mainly to provide trends and insights to the future production of nucelar reactors.
-Some historical context as to why around 1980-1990 we saw a general increase of reactors can infered that it was primarily fueld by the cold war involving a increase in nucelar reactors for specefiically their waste materials to make nuclear weapons between Russia and the USA.
+This also includes country specific information regarding timelines.
+This section is mainly to provide trends and insights into the future production of nuclear reactors.
+Some historical contexts as to why around 1980-1990 we saw a general increase of reactors can inferred that it was primarily fueled by the cold war involving an increase in nuclear reactors for specifically their waste materials to make nuclear weapons between Russia and the USA.
+We can ask further: Why do some countries have long-lasting nuclear reactors?
+Is this because of better funding?
+Less regulation?
+How does regulation play into each country’s reactor lifespan?
+What is the most common reason for nuclear reactors to last?
+Why did 1984 and 1985 see so many connections vs other years?

-#### **8. What is the current status for nuclear power?**
+#### **7. What is the current status for nuclear power?**
 - SQL Query and Raw Data:
   - [Finds out how many operational reactors are current and how many have shutdown in the past](https://github.com/user-attachments/assets/8c5fa796-5719-4c3b-9206-8362e97239de)

     We can see that there are 412 total operational reactors and 209 shutdown reactors worldwide.
   - [Shows the distribution of shutdown and operational reactor types](https://github.com/user-attachments/assets/46386b0f-5f69-42d2-839c-0a42a3d2302a)

-    This is showing how many of each reactor type is shutdown vs operational.
     We can see that there are more PWRs operational and shutdown than any other type.
   - [Analyzes the percent of operational and shutdown reactor types](https://github.com/user-attachments/assets/6f57ed69-e1d9-4eb1-9658-d01e945bd3dd)

     This shows that Heavy-Water Moderated, Boiling Light-Water Cooled Reactor (HWLWR), Heavy-Water Moderated, Gas Cooled Reactor (HWGCR), Steam Generating Heavy-Water Reactor (SGHWR), and Other (X) reactors are permanetly shutdown and non are in current operation.
 The highest shutdown operational type is GCRs which have a 84% shutdown rate.